apemon/crypto-data-csv/README.md

 | --market, -m | false | cryptocompare | exchange market data source. now support 4 exchanges, which are cryptocompare, binance, bitfinex and poloniex|
 | --output, -o | false |  | output path.
 If not specify, it will print through console.

-For example, you want to get ETH price in USD dollor from binance exchange. you can get with these command
+For example, you want to get ETH price in USDT (binance use it instead of real dollar) from binance exchange. you can get with these command
 ```
-crypto-fetch -f BTC -t USDT -m binance
+crypto-fetch -f ETH -t USDT -m binance
 ```

 ## API